Escape Artist

 Portugal is infamous for its slow and cumbersome bureaucracy.
 From securing residency permits to setting up utilities, processes often involve long waits, multiple trips, and a lot of patience.

 It’s not uncommon to encounter conflicting information depending on who you speak to.
-If you’re planning a move, prepare yourself for red tape and delays—and bring plenty of patience.
+If you’re moving to Portugal, prepare yourself for red tape and delays—and bring plenty of patience.

 Moving to Portugal can be a rewarding adventure, but it’s not without challenges.
 By understanding these realities and planning accordingly, you’ll be better prepared to make the most of life in this beautiful country.
 For me, the upsides far outweigh the downsides, but it’s essential to know what you’re signing up for.